-Many could be impacted by this storm, including those in our Scouting family.
+During this hurricane season, many could be impacted by storms, including those in our Scouting family.
 As such, it’s more important than ever to Be Prepared.
 Please review these resources from the Centers for Disease Control (CDC) and make sure you know what to do before, during, and after a storm:

 When a hurricane is headed for your area, you can take steps ahead of time to be ready for the storm.
 Make sure you and your family have a plan, gather supplies, and know how to safely evacuate, if necessary.

 - Get supplies (English) (Spanish)

 Know how to keep yourself safe once a storm arrives.
 Whether you remain at your home or evacuate, safety should always come first.

 - Information for during a hurricane (English) (Spanish)

 - Food and water safety during power outages and floods (English)

 - In a flood, turn around, don’t drown!
 (English)

 Unfortunately, the impact of a hurricane doesn’t end when the storm subsides.
 Be sure you and your family know the safety precautions to take once recovery efforts begin.

 - Preventing carbon monoxide poisoning after an emergency (English) (Spanish)